MinLL/MinAI/ModdersGuide.md

 # MinAI Modder's Guide
-MinAI exposes an API to allow mods to easily integrate with AIFF / MinAI without having to write a server plugin, and simplifies the process of making your mod compatible with AI.
+MinAI exposes an API to allow mods to easily integrate with CHIM / MinAI without having to write a server plugin, and simplifies the process of making your mod compatible with AI.
 Currently there are five mod events exposed to facilitate this, which you can send to MinAI.

 ## MinAI Factions
 MinAI exposes 3 different factions you can use to control the actions that it adds to NPC's.